microsoft/vision-datasets/DATA_PREPARATION.md

 ### Zip principles

 1. **Store train, val and test splits in different zip files.** For example, when doing zero-shot evaluation, all we need is the test split.
 By zipping them into different zips, we won't have to download a huge zip including training or val images when we just need the test images.
-2. **Make each zip file small: <= 2GB**.
-It is more likely for a large file to suffer from network issue or download error, so please keep each zip small.
+2. **Make each zip file small: <= 5GB**.
+Given our existing download client, it is more likely for a large file to suffer from network issue or download error, so please keep each zip small.
 It is ok to have multiple smaller zip files.
+If you are using your own Azure Blob Client to manage the download or data access, then file size might not be an issue.

 ### File name and path